jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I said above, philosophy has lofty and sometimes hard to undertand ideals of a "just and good society".
 I tried my best to use real-world examples, media, and popular stories to make Techvolution relatable.
 But you still have to venture out and find out what it means to be a player god.

-It'll be a journey to stand-up to a stupid consultant, fight climate change, or collaborate with a nutritionist.
+It'll be a journey.
 While, I can't tell you exactly what Techvolution and the era of mass-collaboration looks like in your life and job.
-I can for one for car insurance claims.
+I can for car insurance claims.
 You can use its transformation as your guide.

 First watch this.
 A clip from Netflix's _Black Mirror_.
+The episode is called Smithereens.
 A story of a crazed man, who wants to talk with the powerful CEO of an Instagram-like app called Smithereen.
 He holds a company intern hostage, awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
 Nobody knows why.

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=50

 New technology is either our salvation.
 Or our distraction.
 These are the poor souls car insurance adjusters speak to.
 While most aren't so devastated, far too many are.
-Deadly crashes, mutilations, hijackings, murders, drive-bys, car fires, every human tragedy calls an insurance adjuster eventually.
+Deadly crashes, mutilations, hijackings, murders, drive-bys, drunk driving, car fires, every human tragedy calls an insurance adjuster eventually.
 And all the while DING-DING-DING-DING-DING-DING-DING-DING.

-Human work and stress, happiness and pain is reality.
-It's the frontline of civilization.
+Smithereens displays the frontline of civilization.
 This is the pain evolution is supposed to solve.
-The game of civlization is won or lost based on our Techvolution to feel pain, adapt, and keep going.
+In fact, the game of civlization is won or lost based on our ability feel pain, adapt a solution, and keep going.
 What the Internet Age allows, is what Galileo did all those years ago why he admitted to himself "we don't know until we test, so let's use instruments to test what we think we know."

 Using instruments to find the truth, means the truth no longer comes from leaders opinions.
 And this is what Industrial Age antagonists fear most of all.
+Because it lets the people feeling frontline pain, solve problems without asking for permission.

-But the Internet Age doesn't stop for antagonists.
-It's only held back, because as regular people keep buying, learning, and using modern tools, they push us farther into the Internet Age.
-Look below, and you'll see the Twitter feed of the Ontario Police.
-They use it to tell the public about car crashes.
+For decades regular people have been buying, learning, and using modern tools.
+Each new digital tool pushes us deeper into the Internet Age.
+One example is the Twitter feed below.
+It's run by the Ontario Police to tell the public about car crashes.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The point is, I have no control over this Twitter feed.
-I can't gatekeep it's information from you.
-It's facts we either use to evolve, or not.
-And right now, these are live crashes.
-The people in these crashes are in some level, living through Smithereen.
+I can't make up the information.
+Nor can I gatekeep it from you.
+These are simply facts in our society, that because of the internet, anyone can see, feel, and collaborate around.
+The people in these crashes are in some level, living through Smithereens.
+We either use these facts to evolve, or fall behind.

 At it's heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 "They" only have your interest at heart if you hold the levers of power.
+"They" is the player god.
+You're either a member, or you're a nobody.

-I wept while watching the story; full out tears.
-I knew what the plot twist was—that someone died in a car crash—because I'd spoken with this person too many times.
+I wept while watching the Smithereens; full out tears.
+I knew what the plot twist was—that a loved one died in a car crash—because I'd spoken with this person too many times.
 It was actually the motivation for me to make my app.
-I wanted to showcase how the future of technology will help us solve things like horrible, useless, and preventable car crashes with something called the Life Star.
+I wanted to showcase how the future of technology will help us solve things like horrible, useless, and preventable car crashes with something (now called) the Life Star.
 What I ended up learning, is before we get to the Internet Age, we have to defeat the antagonists, with a army of player gods believing in Techvolution, and weilding the levers of power inside the era of mass-collaboration.

 Here's how we can in car crashes.
-It's only a guide for you to do the same..
+It's only a guide for you to do the same somewhere else

 ## My App

 I never intended to write this book.
 I wrote a similar one, "Why the 2008 Economic Crisis Was Only the Beginning" in 2009 (although I never showed anyone).
 All the points from here are there—but it's not written quite nearly as well.

 I wanted (and am), writing "Building the Life Star" and "Starting Starfleet."
-Which in summary say, digital tools will start enabling mass-collaboration, give us objective facts whose lives and civilizations are more efficient, and therefore let us start saving our money and lives.
+Which in summary say, digital tools enable mass-collaboration, and give us objective facts whose lives and civilizations are more efficient.
+With this info we'll learn social truths.
 With all the savings, we'll start the Space Exploration Age.

+For example, the Smithereens crash cost society two cars, hundreds of worker hours, hours of traffic jams, millions of dollars, and three lives.
+One crash of the hundreds of thousands that happen every year.
+Preventing one crash is hugely valuable.
+To prevent accidents, you need to know where, when, and why they happened.

-So I made my app to demonstrate these simple facts.
+So I made my app to fight back.
 Using modern web development, it took just a few months of work.
 Take some free code from GitHub, an inexpensive cloud computing account, and the design skills of a novice.
 It was simple.
 Might not even get me a job in "tech."

 The tool wasn’t polished because new tools never are.
 But it was, and would have been, so effective because it came directly from the frontline.
-The place where evolution happens, but a place far away from today’s antagonists.
+A place far away from today’s antagonists.
+But also the only place where evolution happens.

 Here’s how my app worked.
 After an accident, drivers are expected to exchange information.
 They're usually frazzled so they often don’t.
 A simple mistake that causes huge headaches because today’s car insurance claim system is based on Industrial Age tools.
-Drivers and adjusters communicate via telephones, voicemails, and emails.
 Without the other driver's info, adjusters have to search for each other.
 Literally calling around or hoping someone calls you.
 Delays piled up like crazy—causing most of the maddening DING-DING-DING-DING-DING-DING.

-Why do you think this is?
-Because a call-centre is a lever of power.
-And the pain of its eternal hold times, and never ending DINGS, is controlled by people who never hear them.
-I don't know what the stat is, but I'd guess for every adjuster collaborating with drivers to process their claim checks, there's 20 administrators, HR reps, marketers, managers, and executives taking money of the pot for themselves.
-When these highly paid head-office people asked where adjusters work, it was common to hear back "what's claims?".

-So

-So what do you think is going to happen?
-After reading Techvolution, you should know, if a person doesn't hold a lever of power, they're disregarded.
-Drivers have no power.
-Although they've paid tens of thousands in insurance every year.
-But, they're dependent on the copmany to give their money back.
-Without power, they're left waiting on hold.
-Just like the guy in Smitereens.

-Industrial Age antagonists like standing above the frontline.
-Adjusters and drivers alike.
-Thus Main Street should stop being extras, and reach for the levers of power, and become player gods.

 ## A Taste of the Life Star

 My app combined several existing technologies, email, internet, GPS, google maps, and web apps, to make a new tool.
 It let insurance adjusters post an accident on a google map.
 Since every accident shares the GPS coordinates, all adjusters, regardless of what drivers do, can find each other.
 It’s minimal operating cost was paid for by rental car companies and repair shops, who loved the ability to email invoices directly to adjusters without having to call first.
-No reason drivers could add themselves to the list.

 Frontline communcation, just like in Uber, Airbnb, and so many other apps.
 The start of the era of mass-collaboration.
 A simple new tool that only someone on the frontline would ever feel the pain to make.
 A bit of human technological evolution.